bachelor-2014/report/v2/porting.md

 major issues encountered:

-* The C++11 standard introduced more functional concepts such as lambda expressions, with these the standard also introduced a new threading library running a lambda expression in a new thread.
-However this new threading library does not work at all, to work around this we introduced a wrapper of the old POSIX pthread C library that takes a lambda expression and spawns it in the new thread.
+* The C++11 standard introduced more functional concepts such as lambda expressions to the C++ programming language, with these the standard also introduced a new threading library running a lambda expression in a new thread.
+However this new threading library does not work at all on the beaglebone, to work around this we introduced a wrapper of the old POSIX pthread C library that takes a lambda expression and spawns it in the new thread.

 * To detect blobs we are using an extension library for OpenCV called CVBlob [@cvblob].
 While this library works perfectly well on an x86, it contains an infinite loop when compiled for the ARM CPU.
 This is due to the underlying differences between char on ARM and char on x86.
 The fix itself is rather trivial of changing the char to an unsigned char on the ARM version.
 A description of the fix we applying can be found here on the CVBlob issue tracker [@cvblob_arm_fix]

 When connecting hardware to the BBB we use the BeBoPr cape that is designed to handle hardware for 3D printing.
 Most of the hardware can be addressed as usual, through standard GPIOs on Linux.
 However the stepper motors only seem to be accessible through the PRU micro-controllers, so to ease the access we chose to communicate with the BeBoPr software.
-This proposed some specific challenges as the software is designed for 3D printing, this made some of the stepper motors act differently, it introduced boundry checking and therefor a new for homing in however not all motors are designed to be home able in the software.
-So to fixes these issues we chose to patch the BeBoPr software, removing boundary checks and making all the motors act similar.
+This proposed some specific challenges as the software is designed for 3D printing, this made some of the stepper motors act differently, it introduced boundary checking and therefore a new way of homing.
+These design choices make sense in a 3D printing setting, but posed problems for us.
+For instance, not all motors are designed to be home able in the software, but we would like then to be.
+So to fix these issues we chose to patch the BeBoPr++ software, removing boundary checks and making all the motors act alike.
 With these changes we can handle homing in our own application, while the process is slower in our solution it is capable of performing the homing on all axes.
-The patched code can be found in our code repository
+The patched code can be found in our code repository. //TODO: Where is this elaborated?

 ### Alternative solutions and improvements
 For an improved or alternative solution we propose two areas of interest to look